-In addition to the 67 electricity retail suppliers with an obligation to supply, there are a few electricity retailers in the Finnish electricity retailer market acting only in the competitive part of the retail supply market.
+In addition to the 67 electricity retail suppliers with an obligation to supply, in the beginning of July 2010 there were about 4 electricity retailers in the Finnish electricity retail market acting only in the competitive part of the retail supply market.
 These retailers are fully independent from network companies.
-The market share of these companies is quite small.
+The market share of these companies is only a few per cent.